-Diversity in Bioengineering
+Diversity in Engineering Biology

 If the 2018 Oscars are remembered for anything, it will be for bringing the term “inclusion rider” into common parlance.
 Frances McDormand used the phrase at the end of her Best Actress acceptance speech to refer to a clause that actors can request to be added to their contracts.
 It means actors or filmmakers can use their negotiating power to insist that there is a certain level of diversity within the casting and production staff.
+However, Hollywood is not the only workplace with low levels of diversity; women and ethnic minorities are under-represented in science and academia.
+This is particularly bad at the intersection: in 2018, the year I wrote the first version of this post, there were only 25 black female professors in the UK out of the nineteen-thousand-strong professoriate.
+This number is slowly growing.
+In 2024, there are 66 (including the first in non-medical bioscience!).

 Other scientific communities are putting together similar lists and databases.
 For example: